-Construction on Phase I, pegged at nearly $30 million, will begin in 2016, with completion expected in late summer 2017.
+Construction on Phase I, pegged at nearly $30 million, will be completed in 2018.
 Phase II, estimated at $7.5 million, will be scheduled for a time that will maximize efficiency relative to work on Phase I and will minimize disruption to student life and activities.

 “This is an exciting time for Friar men’s basketball and our entire athletics department,” said men’s basketball coach Ed Cooley.
 “We appreciate the generosity of Mike and Liz and all the Friar fans who have made this possible with their support.
 Having great facilities is imperative in helping the development and growth of our student-athletes.”

 Noting that the biggest impact of the Phase I project will be on the men’s basketball, women’s basketball, and volleyball programs, Driscoll pointed out that student-athletes from other sports also will benefit from access to the facility, as it will promote academic success, team-building, skills development, conditioning, and wellness.

 In addition to the two-court practice facility, Phase I will include enhancements to the Canavan Sports Medicine Center, offices, a new Friar Athletics Hall of Fame, and a dining room.